 There is no known cause for compulsive hoarding, although studies have shown that there may be links between hoarding and depression, anxiety disorders, social isolation, stress, or chemical dependency.
 The actual cause is unknown, and until the fifth edition of the DSM (Diagnostic and Statistic Manual of Mental Disorders) was released in 2013, it wasn’t even a defined condition, but rather a listed symptom of other mental health conditions, such as OCD.
 It’s still unknown as to whether compulsive hoarding is a mental disability or a symptom of obsessive-compulsive disorder, but we do know that it has a relatively high prevalence rate.
 Currently, estimates state that two to five percent of adults are compulsive hoarders, with most of these instances manifesting in childhood and then worsening as the subject ages.

-While most hoarders are secretive and prefer to keep to themselves, the conditions in which they live in are reason to exercise extreme caution.
+While most hoarders are secretive and prefer to keep to themselves, the conditions in which they live are a reason to exercise extreme caution.
 Often the hoarders live in unsanitary conditions that are prime environments for disease, accidents, house fires, mold, and pest infestations.
-Many hoarders suffer from chronic respiratory dysfunction or cardiac issues due to large amounts of ammonia (from human or pet urine or feces), mold, dust and other allergens.
-In addition, the increasing weight from the possessions that a hoarder keeps can cause structural damage, or even complete collapse of otherwise healthy structures.
+Many hoarders suffer from chronic respiratory dysfunction or cardiac issues due to large amounts of ammonia (from human or pet urine or feces), mold, dust, and other allergens.
+In addition, the increasing weight from the possessions that a hoarder keeps can cause structural damage or even complete collapse of otherwise healthy structures.

 Methods Used in Therapy for Hoarding?